Afro523/Reuters_Medal_Test/readme.md

 --sort: String that is used to determine which div gets the activeMedal class attached
 --sortFunc: Function which is used to update the state of the app based on which onClick event is fired

 Here is where the changing of the app occurs.
-When clicking on a medalContainer div will execute a change in the app's sort state and trigger a re-sorting and rerender the newly sorted array.
+When clicking on a medalContainer div will execute a change in the application sort state and trigger a re-sorting and rerender the newly sorted array.

 ##src/components/Medal.jsx
 - Supplied Props